Permitted SSAS investments

 The majority of SSAS providers take an element of interest trail, known as 'interest turn', which is the money they earn from interest paid by banks on customers' cash holdings with the SSAS.
 Their customers then receive a reduced rate of interest on their SSAS cash holdings.
 SSAS Practitioner.com do not receive any interest from banks, our customers receive their full quota of interest.

-We have a good relationship with two specialist pension banking providers who offer:
+We have a good relationship with a specialist pension banking providers who offer:

 - No bank fees

 - A good rate of interest (details available on request)

 - Deposit accounts with very competitive rates of interest